 What’s my problem?

-First write down some common problems that students face; it could be that they don’t get enough sleep, or it could be that they always fight with their brother, or it could be that they don’t study for a test.
-Write down all these problems on the board, while doing that let the students also write it down on post-it notes as you are writing it down on the board.
-Once you’ve got enough problems for all the students in the class, take these notes and randomly place them on student’s backs.
+First, write about some common problems that students face; maybe they don’t get enough sleep, or it could be that they always fight with their brother, or maybe they don’t study for a test.
+Write all these problems on the board and let the students also write them on post-it notes while you are writing the board.
+Once you’ve got enough problems for all the students in the class, take these notes and randomly place them on students’ backs.

-The class then mingles – they walk around and ask their friends what’s about the problem they are labeled with.
-Their friends look at their problem and then gives them advice without revealing the problem.
-They may not tell them directly what their problem is, but they should give some advice and from that advice the student can figure out what their problem is.
+The class then mingles—they walk around and ask their friends what’s about the problem they are labeled with.
+Their friends look at their problem and then give them advice without revealing the problem.
+They may not tell them directly what their problem is, but they should give some advice and from that advice, the student can figure out what their problem is.
 For example: “Maybe you should always pack your bag at night,” the student can guess what his or her problem is.

 The M&M game